themurtazanazir/themurtazanazir.github.io/_notes/neural_networks/convolutional_neural_networks/convolutions.md

 $$x[n] * k\delta [n] = kx[n] \tag{8}$$

-So it can be used as an amplifier ar as an attenuator.
+So it can be used as an amplifier or as an attenuator.
 We can even invert a signal like we did above by setting $$k=-1$$ and can do much more with this simple property.

 - If the delta function is shifted by an amount, the output function is also shifted by the same amount: